 Relationship building is a lot like dating.
 Who here has done online dating?
 I have, and your mindset and objective are critical in dictating the pace and speed of trust and connection.
-Without trust and connection your relations will not have longevity.
+Without trust and connection, your relations will not have longevity.

 If your mindset is to build a friendship rather than find the right one, then you will find many friendships and within that the possibility of the right one.

-The Smarter Sales Manifesto is all about nurturing and valuing lasting relationships in to partnerships.
-In it you learn not only how to get a man or woman’s attention but to keep it.
+The Smarter Sales Manifesto is all about nurturing and valuing lasting relationships into partnerships.
+In it, you learn not only how to get a man or woman’s attention but to keep it.

 Every sale starts with a social relationship in some form or another, but it’s no longer enough to just ‘be’ on social.
-Today, your social media presence and getting the best ROI from your marketing efforts is only as good as the relationships you engage and build.
+Today, your social media presence and getting the best ROI from your marketing efforts are only as good as the relationships you engage and build.
 Making genuine connections with your fans and followers needs to be a driving force behind everything you do online whether in business or in your personal life.

 Building solid social relationships in B2B is no different to building them in the real (in your face) life!
 Social selling is a lot like dating.
 It can be a long and gruelling process, but it is necessary to find establish the right fit.

 Dating is a lot like trying before you buy in business.
 A salesperson is a key representative of the company culture and service.
 I experienced a car salesperson who was arrogant rude and unhelpful.
-Despite this my partner bought the new car and it has been a terrible and costly experience.
+Despite this, my partner bought the new car and it has been a terrible and costly experience.
 I am sure you have had an experience when they did not have a connection with or trusted relationship with a salesperson and then went on to regret the purchase.

 Your prospects and buyers spend a lot of time and energy researching, reading, testing, and trying to cut through the sales jargon to find the right solution to their problem.
-It is time consuming and for this reason, your customers are looking for long-term commitments with companies that have a vested interest in them and their future success.
+It is time-consuming and for this reason, your customers are looking for long-term commitments with companies that have a vested interest in them and their future success.

 The sales environment is now quality over quantity.
 Gone are the days of ‘hit and run’ relationships and dialling-for-dollars.
 Like a date, buyer’s wanting to feel like they are the only relationship you have.
 Buyers have the balance of power to demand this that they are treated like your one and only.
 In this competitive market environment, you must demonstrate that you are genuinely interested in them and service their specific need.